Greenhouse gases: explore II

-This session provides an opportunity for learners to become familiar with the relationship between greenhouse emissions and climate change through looking at data and identifying targets to prevent further global warming and climate change in the future.
+This session provides an opportunity for learners to become familiar with the relationship between greenhouse emissions and climate change.
+They'll do this through looking at data and identifying targets to prevent further global warming and climate change in the future.

 This is recommended as session three of the Key Stage Two Greenhouse Gases Unit, exploring the causes of climate change.